dainylcua/dev-to-dev/README.md

 # Dev-to-Dev

-Dev-to-Dev allows users, specifically bootcamp students, to browse software development topics of interests and have discussions with other developers from all over the world.
+Dev-to-Dev allows users, specifically bootcamp students, to browse software development topics of interests and have discussions with other bootcamp students or developers from all over the world.
+Users do not need to log in to view discussions, but must log in to contribute to them.

-# Getting Started

-Sign up and log in.
-The landing page is your portal log in, sign up, or continue as a guest.
-Once entered you can post and collaborate on the chosen topics of the week.
+*Developed by Dainyl Cua, Fredd Oropeza, Alexis Pareja, and Brandon Swansfeger*

-# Technologies Used
+## Technologies Used

 - HTML, CSS, JavaScript
 - Materialize CSS